jorsanpe/cpmbits/docs/documentation/internals-compilation.md

 ---
 layout: documentation
-title: cpm-internals-compilation
+title: internals-compilation
 ---

-# cpm Internals: Compilation
+# Internals: Compilation

 cpm orquestrates the compilation using cmake.
-When building or testing a project, cpm automatically generates a `CMakeLists.txt` tailored for the build target.
+Each time the project is built or tested, cpm generates a new `CMakeLists.txt` custom tailored for the build target.

 ## Compilation Plans